tum-esi/common-coding-conventions/Readme.md

 &nbsp;
 ## [General Clarifications](#user-content-general-clarifications)

 ### Be consistent with the existent.

-"Consistency with this guide is important.
+“Consistency with this guide is important.
 Consistency within a project is more important.
-Consistency within one module or function is the most important" [PEP8].
+Consistency within one module or function is the most important” [PEP8].